ruchi2ch/Clock/README.md

-#Clock
+#Clock<br />

-This is the my first and basic project on Github.
+This is the my first and basic project on Github.<br/>
-In this one have to set a time in the format HH:MM:SS and automatically a clock will start from that time.
+In this one have to set a time in the format HH:MM:SS and automatically a clock will start from that time.<br/>
 *This clock also take cares about AM and PM*